Graduate Diploma in Journalism

 Students with any bachelor’s degree, or with other qualifications of an equivalent standard, are able to apply to the Graduate Diploma in Journalism programme.

 If English is your additional language, you are also required to provide evidence of IELTS (academic) 7.5, with no score less than 7.0.

 For the full entry requirements, see the Regulations for the Graduate Diploma in Journalism or use the admission requirements checker.

 How to apply

 Entry to the programme requires a special application due October 31st, and includes an interview.
-For more information on the process and required forms, see the Journalism Department website.
+For more information on the process and required forms, see how to apply.

 Find out more about how to apply for graduate and postgraduate qualifications.

 The GradDipJour is made up of 120 points of courses, which includes intensive training in multimedia practice for around 30 hours per week.